moveit/moveit.ros.org/install-moveit2/source-windows/index.markdown

 ### Install <img src="/assets/install_page/ros_logo.jpeg"/>

-Install the `ros-foxy-desktop` metapackage.
+Install the `ros-humble-desktop` metapackage.
 You can can install it with the [ROS on Windows Installation Instructions](http://wiki.ros.org/Installation/Windows).

 ### Create Workspace and Source